2 reasons that helped shape up Monaco’s moneymaking transfer policy – originally posted on Soccerlens.com

 So, the Monaco board adopted a new transfer policy, which is still in effect.
 It combines producing and promoting talented youngsters from their academy with buying the best young players from around the world.
 Then developing these players with high-quality coaching, the use of excellent facilities and first-team opportunities.
 After a few years, the players who impress most are then sold to other clubs for a large profit.

 The effectiveness of this strategy is clear for all to see.
-Geoffrey Kondogbia was 19 years old as and when he was bought from Sevilla for £16m.
+Geoffrey Kondogbia was 19 years old when he was bought from Sevilla for £16m.
 He was later sold to Inter Milan for £26m.

 Anthony Martial was 18 years old when he was bought from Lyon for £5m.
 In 2015, he was sold to Manchester United for £42m with the fee potentially rising to £67m.